contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Computer programs or games.
 * Internet and other databases.

+The laws governing creative works and their permissible use vary by country.
+The Church policies outlined in this section are consistent with international treaties that apply in most countries.
+For simplicity, this section refers to a creator’s rights as “copyright.”
+However, certain of these rights may be known by different names in some countries.

 Church members should strictly observe all copyright laws.
+Generally, only copyright owners may authorize the following uses of their work:

+* Duplication (copying)
+* Distribution
+* Public performance
+* Public display
+* Creation of derivatives

-Generally, only copyright owners may authorize duplication (copying), distribution, public performance, public display, or derivatives of their work.
-Using a work in any of these ways without authorization from the copyright owner is contrary to Church policy and may also subject the Church or the user to legal liability.
+Using a work in any of these ways without authorization from the copyright owner is contrary to Church policy.
+Such use may also subject the Church or the user to legal liability.

 A user of a work should assume that it is protected by copyright.
 Published works usually include a copyright notice, such as “© 1959 by John Doe.”
 (For sound recordings, the symbol is ℗.)
 However, a copyright notice is not required for legal protection.
-Similarly, the fact that a publication is out of print does not nullify its copyright or justify duplicating, distributing, performing, displaying, or making derivatives of it without permission.
+Similarly, the fact that a publication is out of print or posted on the internet does not mean it is not copyrighted.
+Nor does it justify duplicating, distributing, performing, displaying, or making derivatives of it without permission.

 The Church’s Intellectual Property Office (IPO) assists in processing requests to use copyrighted Church materials or programs, including materials that are copyrighted by Intellectual Reserve, Inc. (IRI).
 IRI is a separate, nonprofit corporation that owns the intellectual property used by the Church.
-Additional information on requesting the use of Church-owned materials can be found by following the “Terms of Use” link on [ChurchofJesusChrist.org](https://www.churchofjesuschrist.org).
+For information on requesting the use of Church-owned materials, see “[Terms of Use](https://www.churchofjesuschrist.org/legal/terms-of-use)” on ChurchofJesusChrist.org.

 The following questions and answers may help members understand and abide by copyright laws when using copyrighted materials at church and at home.
-If members have questions that are not answered in these guidelines, they may contact:
+If members have questions that are not answered in these guidelines, they may contact the IPO:

 Intellectual Property Office